 When considering which sterilization method to pursue, it’s important to consider the material composition of the device and all parts that go into the finished product.
 Certain sterilization techniques will impact materials differently.

 Gamma sterilization, for instance, can change the colors of certain plastics.
-The high temperatures of steam sterilization melt some materials.
+The high temperatures of steam sterilization melts some materials.
 Ethylene Oxide gas (EtO/EO) sterilization can absorb gas, which can impact residual testing.
 What’s more, complex products with long lumens or intricate pathways can also be challenging to sterilize with gas.

 Thinking about sterilization requirements and methods early in the broader development and manufacturing process can help ensure there aren’t any unexpected surprises when it comes time to sterilize and validate.
 It’s worth considering how device designs and manufacturing will impact sterilization efforts down the road.